JASchilz/RoverMUD/README.md

 ### Immediate To-Do

 * Merge character and mob
-* More architectural refactor to be completed
+* Bring the attachment system to spec
 * Move from pickle to sqlite for storage
-* Comments

 ### Later To-Do

 * OLC
-* Building the simple universe into a more functional MUD.
+* Experience and leveling
+* Wearing and wielding
+* A larger world
+* NPC AI examples

 License